 The mission of Western Washington University’s Public Health Program is to provide students with a rigorous and dynamic hands-on educational experience that prepares them to effectively and compassionately improve the public’s health and advocate for social justice through community involvement and collaboration.

-The Community Health major's courses and assignments are based on the responsibilities and competencies required of entry-level health educators as identified by the National Commission for Health Education Credentialing, Inc. The goals of the Community Health major reflect these responsibilities.
+The Public Health major's courses and assignments are based on the responsibilities and competencies required of entry-level health educators as identified by the National Commission for Health Education Credentialing, Inc. The goals of the Public Health major reflect these responsibilities.

 Goal 1: Students will demonstrate competence in assessing individual and community needs for health education.
 The student will be able to:

 - Obtain primary data, secondary data, and other evidence-informed sources;

 - Analyze the data to determine the health of the priority population(s) and the factors that influence health;